Depression is a serious mental illness that affects millions of people.

 In addition, seasonal affective disorder symptoms can cause a person to experience problems with work, school, and relationships.
 Seasonal affective disorder can be difficult to diagnose because it shares many symptoms with other types of depression.
 However, if you only experience symptoms during the fall and winter months year after year, it may be a clear indication that you are experiencing seasonal affective disorder as opposed to other types of depression.

 Manic depression is associated with bipolar disorder.
-Bipolar disorder is a mental illness characterized by periods of depressive symptoms and periods of elevated mood, known as mania.
+Bipolar disorder, or bipolar depression, is a mental illness characterized by periods of depressive symptoms and periods of elevated mood, known as mania.

 Manic depression symptoms can include extreme changes in sleep patterns — sleeping for days at a time or being unable to sleep for days.